Theodore Leighton Pennell: Twentieth century

 In 1901, Pennell began learning Punjabi.
-In 1903 his disciple, Jahan Khan, went as the first Afghan foreign missionary to the Gulf and East Africa (Mombasa).
-During 1904 Pennell traveled through the Punjab by bicycle, mixing with the local people, with one Afghan companion.
-He dressed as a sadhu, and was often penniless.
+In 1903, his disciple, Jahan Khan, went as the first Afghan foreign missionary to the Gulf and East Africa (Mombasa).
+In 1904, Pennell traveled through the Punjab by bicycle, mixing with the local people, with one Afghan companion.
+He dressed as a sadhu and was often penniless.
 He was amazed at the missionaries’ bungalows, more like forts than houses, separating them from the local people, where they sat waiting for inquirers to come to them rather than going out to sit with the people.
-He was disappointed at the low level of conduct of most Chuhra and Chamar (Untouchable) Christians who had been baptised without inadequate instruction.
+He was disappointed at the low level of conduct of most Chuhra and Chamar (Untouchable) Christians who had been baptised without adequate instruction.

 As I travelled, I sometimes rejoiced and sometimes was saddened.
-I rejoiced that in almost every village and bustee I would meet a Christian, and saddened that that so many of them did not smell like Christians.
+I rejoiced that in almost every village and bustee I would meet a Christian, and was saddened that so many of them did not smell like Christians.
 The missions have the custom of baptising Chuhras and Chamars, and changing their names without examining them, with the result that their misdoings are a blot on the Christian religion.

 Pennell was also afraid that concentrating on the Chuhras would deter high-caste Hindus and Muslims from coming to Christ.
 He felt that pressure to produce results in terms of numbers of baptismal candidates was leading to superficial evangelism and slipshod practices, although he acknowledged that many of the Chuhra Christians were worthy spiritual leaders.
 He was afraid that many so-called Christian workers were "rice Christians", working for the mission for money alone.

-In 1908, Pennell became very ill and had to return to England, the first time in 16 years.
+In 1908, Pennell became very ill and returned to England for the first time in 16 years.
 While there, his mother died.
-On his return to India he got engaged and married to a Parsee doctor, Alice Sorabji in 1908.
+On his return to India, he got engaged and married to a Parsee doctor, Alice Sorabji in 1908.
 They had a son.

 Illnesses and death

-In 1909, Pennell was again seriously ill in Bannu and on his recovery, he was showered with flowers and congratulations by the local people.
-On 15 March 1912, a very sick patient was admitted to Bannu hospital with a dangerous infectious illness.
-Pennell's colleague Dr. William Hal Barnett operated on him, and fell sick himself.
-Pennell operated on Barnett and he too fell sick.
-Within a few days, Dr. Barnett died and two days later Pennell also died, conscious to the end and unafraid of death.
-He died at the age of 45 in 1912, from septicaemia leaving his widow.
-His wife died in 1951, aged 76 years, in Findon, Sussex.
+In 1909, Pennell was again seriously ill in Bannu, and on his recovery, he was showered with flowers and congratulations by the local people.

+On 15 March 1912, Pennell's colleague Dr. William Hal Barnett fell ill with sepsis.
+On 17 March, Pennell operated on Barnett, successfully—albeit temporarily—relieving Barnett's pain.
+By midday of the 19th, it was clear that Pennell had also contracted the infection.
+On 20 March, Barnett died.
+Pennell died in the early morning hours of 21 March, at the age of forty-four.